danswain/Freemarket/ReadMe.md

 Owing to time constraints I kept it simple.
 I started with the Cucumber style Component tests to start a higher level than a unit test.

+I'm going to stop for now. notes for future:
+- re-consider the put for adding items
+- introduce product-code and pricing
+- probably should have a product-catalog or some such concept
+- need some sort of discount mechanism

 ---

 Freemarket FX Software Engineer Candidate Coding Challenge